Information Technology Policies

 All employees should be aware that the College has software systems in place that are capable of monitoring and recording all network traffic to and from any computer employees may use.
 The College reserves the right to access, review, copy, and delete any information, data, or messages accessed through these systems with or without notice to the employee or in the employee’s absence.
 The information accessible to the College includes, but is not limited to:

-• all email or voicemail messages sent or received,
+- all email or voicemail messages sent or received,

-• all internet or websites visited,
+- all internet or websites visited,

-• all chat sessions or electronic bulletin boards participated in,
+- all chat sessions or electronic bulletin boards participated in,

-• all newsgroup activity (including groups visited, messages read, and employee postings), and
+- all newsgroup activity (including groups visited, messages read, and employee postings), and

-• all file transfers into and out of the College’s internal networks.
+- all file transfers into and out of the College’s internal networks.

 The College further reserves the right to retrieve previously deleted messages from email or voice mail and monitor usage of the internet, including websites visited and any information employees have downloaded.
-In addition, the College may review Internet and technology systems activity and analyze usage patterns, and may choose to publicize this data to assure that technology systems are devoted to legitimate business purposes.
+In addition, the College may review Internet and technology systems activity and analyze usage patterns and may choose to publicize this data to assure that technology systems are devoted to legitimate business purposes.
 Accordingly, employees should not have any expectation of privacy as to their Internet or technology systems usage and should not use these systems for information they wish to keep private.

 Communications and use of email, computers, and Internet, telephone and voice mail systems will be held to the same standard as all other business communications, including compliance with our anti-discrimination and anti-harassment policies.
 This means that the College does not allow these systems to be used in creating, receiving, sending or storing data that may reasonably be considered to be offensive, defamatory, obscene, or harassing.
 This data includes, but is not limited to, sexual images and comments, racial and gender-based slurs, or anything that would reasonably be expected to offend someone based on their disability, age, religion, marital status, sexual orientation, political beliefs, national origin, culture or any other factor protected by law.
 Any such use would violate this policy and may violate other College policies.
 Additionally, email must not be used to solicit others for commercial ventures, religious or political causes, outside organizations, or other non-business matters.
-Employees must not use the email or voice mail systems in a way that causes congestion on the systems or that significantly interferes another employee’s ability to use the systems.
-The College expects its employees to use good judgment in the use of our College’s systems.
+Employees must not use the email or voice mail systems in a way that causes congestion on the systems or that significantly interferes with another employee’s ability to use the systems.
+The College expects its employees to use good judgment in the use of our college’s systems.
 Management should be notified of unsolicited, offensive materials received by an employee on any of these systems.

 Employees must respect other people’s electronic communications.
 Employees may not obtain unauthorized access to another’s email or voice mail messages, except pursuant to direction from the College’s executive management and Human Resources for the purposes specified above.

-Employees consent to and acknowledge that, compliance with email, computer, Internet, telephone, facsimile, printer, pager, cell phone and voice mail policies are a term and condition of employment.
+Employees consent to and acknowledge that compliance with email, computer, Internet, telephone, facsimile, printer, pager, cell phone and voice mail policies are a term and condition of employment.
 Failure to abide by these policies and rules, or failure to consent to any intercepting, monitoring, copying, reviewing or downloading of any communications or files is subject to disciplinary action up to and including termination of employment with the College.
 Employees should never, without an appropriate Dunwoody-owned license and permission from the College, copy or distribute, including the College email systems, copyrighted material.
 Copyrighted material includes, but is not limited to, College and third-party software, database files, and documentation.

 Employees must not disseminate, forward, copy or send email correspondence or any other communication to anyone or any employee who has no reasonable need to receive such email.
 Further, email and other communications containing misleading, inaccurate, or inappropriate information or references may constitute misconduct by an employee.
 Employees should always be mindful of the content of their email and other communications because such communications can be later construed against the employee and the College.
 Email and electronic communications regarding (i) College products, services, or price quotations, and (ii) vendor quotes for purchase by the College of outside parties’ products or services are often later construed as binding contracts with the College.
 These situations may cause unintended and substantial damage and obligations for the College.
 It is very important to avoid these situations.
 It is College policy that all email and electronic communications regarding the sale of College products or services and the purchase by the College of goods and services must always contain a clear statement that such communications are “for discussion purposes only and not binding on the College.”
 It is each employee’s responsibility to adhere to the College’s policies regarding purchasing and sales contracts.